-In addition to psychotherapy, I also provide psychodiagnostic assessment services to child and adult clients.
-Presently, I offer testing services to assist with the rule-out of Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Specific Learning Disorder (SLD), Intellectual Developmental Disorder, Language Disorder, Speech Sound Disorder, and giftedness.
+In addition to psychotherapy, I also provide in-person psychodiagnostic assessment services to child and adult clients.
+Presently, I offer testing services to assist with the rule-out of Attention-Deficit/Hyperactivity Disorder (ADHD), Autism, Specific Learning Disorders (Dyslexia, Dyscalculia, Dysgraphia), Intellectual Developmental Disorder, and Language Disorder.

 My Treatment Approach